kevinlin1/kevinlin1.github.io/bio.md

 permalink: /bio
 ---

-Kevin Lin is a master's student in the Electrical Engineering and Computer Sciences department at UC Berkeley.
+Kevin Lin is a master's candidate in the Electrical Engineering and Computer Sciences department at UC Berkeley.
 He coordinates the teaching and development of large-scale, introductory undergraduate CS courses which, in total, support enrollments of over 3,500 students each year.
 His research focuses on computer